matthewford/rubyfmt/README.md

 * `rubyfmt -i -- files or directories` to format files and directories in place
 * `rubyfmt -- files or directories` output rubyfmtted code to STDOUT.
 * `rubyfmt -c -- files or directories` output a diff of input and rubyformatted input.
-* `rubyfmt --header-opt-in -- files or directories` to format files only with a `# rubyfmt: true` comment at the top of the file
+* `rubyfmt --header-opt-in -- files or directories` to format files only with a `# rubyfmt: true` comment at the top of the file, `# rubyfmt: false` disables formatting by default.
-* `rubyfmt --header-opt-out -- files or directories` to skip formatting files with a `# rubyfmt: false` comment at the top of the file

 ## Editor Support